Ten easy ways to market a new business

 So, start by setting up a Google AdWords account and then create ads that are optimised for strong keywords that are relevant to your business.
 When users run a search on Google using those keywords, your website will show up and you’ll only pay when users click on your ads.

-You can check out our guide on how to run a Google AdWords campaign that works for steps on setting up and running your first ad campaign.
+You can check out our free PPC course.
 If you feel this may be too technical or complicated, or if you’d rather have a team of professionals run your campaign for you to ensure every pound is well spent, then why not try our PPC management service instead?

 6. Leverage social media